ThePennyGoblin/SMU_Project_3_Team-_1/README.md

     - Future proof the tool
     - Serve this live using AWS sources-- database AWS, and EDB.

-- These goals are met by:
+-These goals are met by:
     - Interactive visualizations dashboard
         - Actions Page : provides a dynamic list of out of compliant products so stakeholders can focus on correction.
         - Overview Page : provides a dynamic table of each relevant metric, with action items (non-compliant) staged at the to for easy review.
         - Products Page : provides side-by-side view of each metric, called dynamically by product in the left nav-bar.
 Vital statistics are called to further describe data.
     - Libraries and Tools not covered in class
         - plotly.express
         - plotly.io